jbcodeforce/java-studies/docs/vertx.md

 @Inject io.vertx.mutiny.core.Vertx vertx;
 ```

-To asynchronously handle the HTTP request, the endpoint method must return a `java.util.concurrent.CompletionStage` or an `io.smallrye.mutiny.Uni`:
+To asynchronously handle the HTTP request, the endpoint method must return a `java.util.concurrent.CompletionStage` or an `io.smallrye.mutiny.Uni` or `Multi`:

 ```java
 @GET